 OAS Clawback Calculator

 tl;dr

-The OAS clawback reduces your benefit by 15 cents for every dollar of net income above the threshold ($93,454 in 2025).
-This adds 15% to your marginal tax rate in the clawback zone.
-Seniors 75+ get 10% higher OAS, so they hit full clawback at a higher income.
-OAS is also prorated if you have less than 40 years of Canadian residency after age 18 (minimum 10 years required for eligibility).
+The OAS clawback (recovery tax) reduces your benefit once net income passes the annual threshold ($95,323 in 2026), and in the clawback zone it acts like an extra layer on top of your marginal tax rate.
+Seniors 75+ receive a higher base OAS, so they reach full clawback at a higher income.
+OAS is also prorated if you have fewer than 40 years of Canadian residency after age 18 (a minimum of 10 years is required for eligibility).

+OAS Clawback Calculator